Dalmadoodle Grooming Guide: Expert Tips for a Shiny, Healthy Coat

 • Athletic build

-• Expressive eyes and friendly demeanor
+• Expressive eyes and friendly demeanour

 Temperament and Personality